AdobeDocs/mobile-services.fr-FR/help/ios/configuration/json-config/json-config.md

 * **coopUnsafe**

-   Pour les membres de Device Co-op ayant besoin de cette valeur définie sur `true`, vous devez travailler avec l’équipe Device Co-op afin de demander un drapeau de liste noire sur votre compte Device Co-op.
+   For Device Co-op members who require this value be set to `true`, you need to work with the Co-op team to request a deny list flag on your Device Co-op account.
 Il n’existe pas de chemin d’accès en libre-service pour activer ces drapeaux.

    À noter :